The Psychological Trap that Leads to Bad Investing Decisions

 If this is all too hypothetical to you, consider this type of behavior has actually played out this year…

-Some people saw a high risk investing “fad” like Wall Street Bets as irresistible.
+Some people saw a high risk investing fads as irresistible.
 (They might have even made some income, with a lot of luck.)
-Unfortunately, this CNBC analysis shows meme stock mania lasts about two weeks.
+Unfortunately, this CNBC analysis shows this sort of mania lasts about two weeks.
 Once prices start to fall, for most people, it’s too late to sell.
-They can’t do it.
+They can’t do it because their brains won’t let them.

 Alternately, consider the brief career of the dogecoin millionaire, who refused to take profits on the way up.
 He’s still holding out, even after watching his savings lose 60% from their peak value.
 Is that rational?
 Is that a smart investment decision?